gomeaux/dstring-library/README.md

 # dstring-library

-dstring.h is a C header file I made as an exercise, and also because I don't like dealing with the garbage that are C strings.
-I modeled it after the way you use file pointers in C. A dstring has to be initialized like a file pointer needs to be opened, and destroyed like a file pointer needs to be closed.
-Resizing of the dstring is not automatic, but must be done by the user using a resize function.
-I should also also mention it's called a "dstring" because its short for "dynamic string" since you can change it's size.
-Check main.c and dstring.h for how to use a dstring.
+The dstring.h header file is a library I made partially for a fun exercise, and also to vent some frustration with the way C strings are.
+A dstring can be dynamically resized, and has its buffer size stored inside it.
+Check the main.c file for reference on how to use the library and its functions.
+It should be pretty simple, considering a dstring is just a char* and size_t inside a struct.

-let me know if something sucks or doesn't work and I might get around to fixing it.
+Let me know if something sucks.
+Might fix it, might not log on for another 4 months. idk.